jasogwa/collectAI-task/README.md

 Send get request to http://localhost:3000/customers
 ```
 ```
-You will receive messages on the regarding Email sent to customers with unsettled invoices.
+You will receive messages on the console regarding Email sent to customers with unsettled invoices.
 ```

 ## Unit Testing